 Trustworthy File Systems

-We are working towards this goal with BilbyFS, a high-performance flash file system.
+We are working towards this goal with ext2fs from linux, and BilbyFS, a high-performance flash file system as case studies.
 BilbyFs is carefully designed to be highly modular, so it can be verified against a high-level functional specification one component at a time.
 This modular implementation is captured in a set of domain-specific languages (DSLs) from which we produce the design-level specification, as well as its optimised C implementation.
 Importantly, we also automatically generate the proof linking these two artefacts.
 The combination of these features dramatically reduces verification effort.
 Verified file systems are now within reach for the first time.

 - FSs lend themselves to modular implementation, partially as a result to a number of pre-defined abstraction levels.
 The implementation can be decomposed into multiple components where the correctness of each component can be verified separately.

 - Due to the nature of FSs, their implementations tend not to have much sharing among data structures.
 This feature can be well captured by linear type systems, which directly enable easy memory management and as a consequence build a straight linkage between a pure high-level semantics and a stateful low-level semantics.

 - The control logic is cluttered and obscured with error-handling code; in some modules error-handling makes up 80% of all code.
 Much of this is boilerplate (but nevertheless error-prone) and an also be abstracted away into a DSL.
 This then lets the implementer focus on the high-level logic.

 - In-memory data structures for maintaining the file system information can largely be handled by suitable abstract data types (ADTs), which are separately implemented and verified.